typhonjs-fvtt-lib/api-docs/README.md

 In the near future TRL will be available for open web app development on top of SvelteKit and Svelte in general.

 I will be adding many examples to the TRL API docs in the coming months along with a forthcoming developer guide / tutorial.
-At this present stage the API docs cover the entire ESM code and packages available including all Svelte components.
+For now the best way to receive assistance and getting started with TRL is to join the [TyphonJS Discord](https://typhonjs.io/discord/) server where you can ask questions about Foundry VTT, Svelte, and TRL.

 The API docs are available here: https://typhonjs-fvtt-lib.github.io/api-docs